-No, all individuals who wish to pursue CFP certification must also pass the three exams first, i.e. exams for FPSB Risk and Estate Planning Specialist, FPSB® Investment Planning Specialist, and FPSB® Risk and Estate Planning Specialist.
+No, all individuals who wish to pursue CFP certification must also pass the three exams first, i.e. exams for FPSB® Risk and Estate Planning Specialist, FPSB® Investment Planning Specialist, and FPSB® Retirement and Tax Planning Specialist courses.

 7. How was the exam created?